SolBeePop/SolBeePop/README.md

 Version "SolBeePop": Schmolke, A., Galic, N., & Hinarejos, S. (2023).
 SolBeePop: A model of solitary bee populations in agricultural landscapes.
 Journal of Applied Ecology, 60, 2573â€“2585. [https://doi.org/10.1111/1365-2664.14541](https://doi.org/10.1111/1365-2664.14541)

+Version "SolBeePop_ecotox":
-Version "SolBeePop_ecotox": Schmolke, A., Galic, N., Vanessa Roeben, Thomas G. Preuss, Mark Miles, & Hinarejos, S. SolBeePopecotox: A population model for pesticide risk assessments of solitary bees.
+Schmolke, A., Galic, N., Vanessa Roeben, Thomas G. Preuss, Mark Miles, & Hinarejos, S. SolBeePopecotox: A population model for pesticide risk assessments of solitary bees.
+Environmental Toxicology and Chemistry.
+43:2645–2661. [https://doi.org/10.1002/etc.5990]

+Schmolke, A., Galic, N., & Hinarejos, S. Landscapes from the bee perspective: an application of SolBeePop to field study data.
 Submitted.

 _This software and associated files are provided "as is" with the sole purpose to allow the reproduction of the published results without any warranties of performance or fitness for any other purpose._